 Recruitment is vitally important to creating a team of employees, but it shouldn’t be the singular focus.
-Employee retainment can be just as, if not more important to your company’s success.
-After all, turn-over can be extremely detrimental to a company because having a revolving door for employees serves no one, least of all the company in question.
-In fact, a high turn-over rate can be one of the first indications of a deeply rooted problem, so it should be addressed head-on.
+Employee retention can be just as, if not more important to your company’s success.
+After all, turnover can be extremely detrimental to a company because having a revolving door for employees serves no one, least of all the company in question.
+In fact, a high turnover rate can be one of the first indications of a deeply rooted problem, so it should be addressed head-on.
 Here’s how to do just that:

 Know Your Numbers

 Do an honest assessment of your company culture.
 Find out if morale is low.
-Often, low morale and a high rate of employee turn-over goes hand-in-hand.
+Often, low morale and a high rate of employee turnover go hand-in-hand.
 If there is a morale issue, figure out why.
 Are employees not feeling supported?
 Are there bad apples (employees) who are creating a toxic environment and need to go?